teachingaway/teachingaway.github.io/pages/design-patent-basics.md

 ---

 Product designers and digital user interface designers will occasionally run into design patents.
-Whether you want to patent a new design, or you’re on the business end of a lawsuit, a little background knowledge can come in handy.
+If you're investing resources in developing a new product design or interface, some design patent knowledge might come in handy.
+If you ever find yourself on the receiving end of a design patent lawsuit, a little background knowledge can help contain the damage.

 This post has 3 parts.
 First, we discuss the basics of **design patent law** and how design patents differ from utility patents, copyright and trademarks.
 Second, we give some **examples** of how technology companies use design patents to protect user interface elements like layouts, transitions, controls, and typography.
 Finally, we discuss how technology startups can use design patents to build robust intellectual property **portfolios**.

 # 1. Law of Design Patents